Banaani vs Panaani – Finnish Phonology Issues

 So why do Finns have trouble with the b-sound?
 It’s a matter of phonology.
 In order for a language to differentiate between two sounds, there need to be minimal pairs.

 A minimal pair consists of two words that only have one sound that differs between them.
 Think of, for example, the words pit and bit in English, or pot and bot.
 English has several clear minimal pairs for the difference between p and b, and thus, native speakers can easily tell the difference between both sounds.

-If a language doesn’t have a minimal pair for two sounds, speakers of that language will not be sensitivized to hearing the difference between them.
+If a language doesn’t have a minimal pair for two sounds, speakers of that language will not be sensitized to hearing the difference between them.
 For Finns, this means that b and p sound kind of the same (there is no banaani vs panaani for example).

 I bet some of you have found a gap in my explanation already.
 Doesn’t Finnish have an opposition between pussi and bussi (bag and bus)?
-You’re quite right, those are a Finnish minimal pair that should sensitivize Finns to the difference between p and b.
+You’re quite right, those are a Finnish minimal pair that should sensitize Finns to the difference between p and b.
 However, it is hard to find other such pairs for the same consonants.
 The more minimal pairs there are, the easier native speakers can notice the difference between the sounds.